wallynm/react-navigation-side-tabs/README.md

 ```

 `Tab.Navigator.labelSize`
-Defines the fontSize of the labels located into the side panel, you may don't need this if you configure only to show icons
+Defines the fontSize of the labels located into the side panel, you may not need this if you configure only to show icons
  ```js
 <Tab.Navigator
   tabBarOptions={{